Beaster

-Beaster is Sugar's 1993 EP.
+Beaster is a 1993 mini-album by Sugar.
 Its songs were recorded at the same time as the band's acclaimed first album, Copper Blue.
-However, the EP has a much denser, heavier sound, closer in spirit to frontman Bob Mould's earlier band Hüsker Dü than to Copper Blue.
+However, Beaster has a much denser, heavier sound, closer in spirit to frontman Bob Mould's earlier band Hüsker Dü than to Copper Blue.
 "Lyrically it's so unnerving for me to listen to it…" said Mould.
 "Musically it's harder, it's a little looser.
 Lyrically, it's a lot wilder than Copper Blue… Copper Blue was such a great pop record that I just saw this as like the evil twin."